coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 ## Protocol

-See the "examples" directory for some basic examples of functional scripts, and if your language of choice is Python, see the "Python Module" section below.
+See the "examples" directory for some basic examples of functional scripts, and if your language of choice is Python, see [this repository](https://github.com/coddingtonbear/python-saleae-enrichable-analyzer).

 All interaction between your script and Saleae Logic is over stdin and stdout.
 During different phases of data processing, different types of messages will be received by your script from Saleae Logic.